Andrew McLellan: Personal life

-McLellan is married to Irene, and the couple has twin sons, Andi and Ian.
+McLellan was married to Irene, and the couple has twin sons, Andi and Ian.
+His wife, Irene, died on 30 January 2026.
+She had been a member of the Church of Scotland World Mission Committee, and its Middle East Committee.
+She was a member of the Friends of St Andrew's Jerusalem and Tiberias.
 He resides in Dunfermline.
 Following the end of his Moderatorial year, his formal title is The Very Reverend Dr Andrew McLellan.